Team3256/FRC_Video_Streaming/docs/install.md

     gst-launch-1.0 tcpclientsrc host=((INSERT YOUR IP ADDRESS HERE)) port=5000 ! decodebin ! autovideosink

-If you see what your camera sees, it works!
-It is expected that there will be some delay since we are streaming over TCP, but if you can see your stream it is considered successful.
+There will be some delay since it's are streaming over TCP, but it's good enough if you can see what your camera sees.